Tae4an/mcp-prompt-manager/README.md

 # MCP Prompt Manager

+**Certified by MCP Review**

+This project is officially certified by [MCP Review](https://mcpreview.com/mcp-servers/tae4an/mcp-prompt-manager).

 MCP (Model Context Protocol) Prompt Manager is a server that enables AI models like Claude to access local prompt files.
 It provides functionality for creating, retrieving, updating, and deleting prompts, allowing efficient management of frequently used prompts.

 ## Key Features